gladmustang/documents/remote/tech/babel-preset-env.md

-npm WARN deprecated babel-preset-es2015@6.24.1: We're super ? excited that you'
+npm WARN deprecated babel-preset-es2015@6.24.1: We’re super ? excited that you’

 re trying to use ES2015 syntax, but instead of making more yearly presets ? , Ba